danielspinard/wordlist-consumer/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=danielspinard_wordlist-consumer&metric=alert_status)](https://sonarcloud.io/dashboard?id=danielspinard_wordlist-consumer)
 [![CodeFactor](https://www.codefactor.io/repository/github/danielspinard/wordlist-consumer/badge)](https://www.codefactor.io/repository/github/danielspinard/wordlist-consumer)

+## What is Wordlist-Consumer?
+The word list consumer is an intelligent consumer, able to consume word lists and return an almost real object (Person, Address, Company)!

 ### Installing
 This library can be installed by the composer, the command to install is the one below: